Bread Dad

 Bread Machine Cinnamon Raisin Bread (Golden Raisins)

 This bread machine cinnamon raisin bread recipe creates a delicious homemade bread that is perfect for breakfast.
-Spread on your favorite topping (i.e. cream cheese or jam) for a great breakfast meal.
+Spread on your favorite topping (e.g. cream cheese or jam) for a great breakfast meal.
 However, if you just LOVE cinnamon, you can even use it for a tasty sandwich bread.
+This is not a super sugary breakfast “quick bread” or muffin.
+Rather it is a semi-sweet cinnamon bread stuffed with golden raisins.

 Key Ingredient – Golden Raisins